HybridAvenger/AbyssalSkies/README.md

 ---

+# i understand it says NSFW but thats just cuz of 1 Mod
+---

 ## Introduction

 Abyssal Skies is a curated Wabbajack modlist for Skyrim Anniversary Edition focused on overhauling visuals, gameplay systems, and the world without straying too far from the vanilla experience.